geut/nanomessage/README.md

 - `send: (chunk: Buffer, info: Object) -> void`: Defines how to send the messages provide it by nanomessage to the low level solution.
 - `subscribe: (onData: function) -> UnsubscribeFunction`: Defines how to read data from the low level solution.
 - `onMessage: (msg: *, info: Object) -> Promise<Response>`: Async handler to process the incoming requests.
+- `open: () -> Promise`: Defines a function to run before the nanomessage instance is opened.
 - `close: () -> Promise`: Defines a function to run after the nanomessage instance was close.
 - `timeout: null`: Time to wait for the response of a request.
 Disabled by default.
 - `concurrency: { incoming: 256, outgoing: 256 }`: Defines how many requests do you want to run (outgoing) and process (incoming) in concurrent.